coldshrine/study-notes/books/designing-data-intensive-applications.md

      - Database crashes.
    - In a **single-node database**, this means writing data to **nonvolatile storage**.
    - In a **replicated database**, this means data is successfully copied to a required number of nodes.

+Atomicity can be implemented using a log for crash recovery, and isolation can be implemented using a lock on each object, allowing only one thread to access an object at any one time.